johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 #### Improved performance using `fetchpriority="high"` and `loading="lazy"`

-So far we'd handled the performance of images on my blog by optimising them and serving them in an optimal way.
+So far we'd handled the performance of images on my site by optimising them and serving them in an optimal way.
 But there was more we could do.
-We could also make sure that the images on my blog were loaded in an optimal way.
+We could also make sure that the images on my site were loaded in an optimal way.

 We did this by adding `fetchpriority="high"` to the first image on each blog post; the "title" image if you will.
 This is a hint to the browser that the image is important and should be loaded as soon as possible.
 We also added `loading="lazy"` to all the other images on the blog post.
 This is a hint to the browser that those images (the "below the fold" images) are not as important and can be loaded later if and when they are required.